mrwatts88/gradtracker-frontend/README.md

 -   Building and starting the application
 -   Running code quality tools like ESLint

-These scripts are defined `scripts` block of the `package.json` file, and can be run in a terminal using the basic structure `npm run <script-name> <optional arguments>`.
+These scripts are defined `scripts` block of the `package.json` file, and can be run in a terminal using `npm run <script-name>`.
+If the script requires additional arguments, use the format `npm run <script-name> -- <arguments...>`.
 See below for the included commands and examples

 This project includes a base set of commands: